gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 +  // more precise scope.
 Instead, new scopes should be added.
 This scope may
 +  // also be split into multiple smaller scopes in the future.
 +  SCOPE_ADMIN_ACTION = 7;
-+  // Webauthn credentials resolved from a challenge with this scope can be
-+  // reused for a short span of time before the challenge expires.
-+  //
-+  // This scope for a select few admin actions and will be rejected by other
-+  // admin actions.
-See the server implementation for details.
-+  SCOPE_ADMIN_ACTION_WITH_REUSE = 8;
 +}

 // authservice.proto